Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 ## Outline

-We will be using the following components:
+In this project we will be using the following:

-- Infrastructure: AWS
+- Cloud Computing Platform: AWS
-- Web servers: Linux: Red Hat Enterprise Linux 8
+- 3 Web servers: Linux: Red Hat Enterprise Linux 8
-- MySQL Database Server: Ubuntu 20.04
+- 1 MySQL Database Server: Ubuntu 20.04
-- NFS Server: Red Hat Enterprise Linux 8
+- 1 NFS Server: Red Hat Enterprise Linux 8
 - Programming Language: PHP
 - Code Repository: GitHub
-- Jenkins: A free and open source automation server used to build CI/CD pipelines.

 Web servers share a common database and they also access the same files using Network File System (NFS) as a shared file storage.